Engee documentation

 engee function component struct code

-• Use common code - adds a cell Common code*in which the code is written in free form.
+• Use common code - adds the cell Common code, in which the code is written in free form.
 By default the cell is empty.
-For example, if the standard structure declaration in *Component struct code is not suitable (because of the uneditable struct Block <: AbstractCausalComponent), you can disable Define component struct to remove the cell, and define the component structure manually in the Common code.
-The same goes for any functions from the engee function all methods method control menu - instead of standard cells, you can write your own code in .
-Common code.
+For example, if the standard structure declaration in Component struct code is not suitable (due to the uneditable struct Block <: AbstractCausalComponent), you can disable Define component struct to remove the cell, and define the component structure manually in Common code.
+The same goes for any functions from the method management menu of engee function all methods - you can write your own code in place of the standard cells in Common code.

 engee function common code

-The declaration of component and functor is mandatory for operation Engee Function.
-If Define component struct and Define step method are disabled, their code must be set to Common code, otherwise the block will not work.
+Declaring component and functor is mandatory for Engee Function to work.
+If Define component struct and Define step method are disabled, their code must be set in Common code, otherwise the block will not work.

-To override inheritance functions (Override, see below), you must first switch on the corresponding cell, erase its contents, and then write new code in the Common code.
+To override inheritance functions (Override, see below), you must first enable the corresponding cell, erase its contents, and then write new code in Common code.

-• Define step method - adds a cell Step method code*which defines the Step method that calculates output signals of the block *Engee Function.
-The method signature is generated automatically depending on the values of the corresponding labels of ports in the Ports tab.
+• Define step method - adds the cell Step method code, which defines the Step method that calculates the output signals of the block Engee Function.
+The method signature is generated automatically depending on the values of the corresponding labels (Label) of ports in the Ports tab.
 The method is represented as a functor (see here for details) and is called at each simulation step.
-The fields are defined between the uneditable strings function (c::Block)(t::Real, in1) and end.
+The fields are defined between the uneditable lines function (c::Block)(t::Real, in1) and end.
 The first argument of t::Real is the simulation time, then the input variables are passed in.
 The calculated values of the outputs are returned via the return keyword.

 engee function define step method

-• Define update method - adds a Update method code cell, in which the update! method updates the internal state of the block Engee Function at each step of the simulation.
+• Define update method - adds the Update method code cell, where the update! method updates the internal state of the block Engee Function at each simulation step.
 The first argument c::Block is the block structure, the second t::Real is the simulation time, then the input signals are passed.
 If the block has no internal state, the method can remain empty and just return c.

 engee function update method code

-If you want to define multiple update! methods or define a method with a different signature, the Update method code cell can be disabled and write the code in the cell Common code.
+If you need to define several update! methods or specify a method with a different signature, the Update method code cell can be disabled and you can write the code in the Common code cell.
 The compiler will automatically detect the presence of the update! method and use it for simulation.

-• Define terminate method code - adds a Terminate method code cell that is executed when the block simulation is terminated Engee Function (using the terminate! method).
+• Define terminate method code - adds a Terminate method code cell that is executed when the simulation of the block Engee Function is terminated (using the terminate! method).
 The first argument of c::Block is the structure of the block.
 By default, the method does not perform any additional actions and simply returns c.

 engee function terminate method code